PPA with Bullfrog Power and the Royal Bank of Canada

 For more information on the Burdett Solar Project, please email us at email@example.com or call 1-844-214-2578.

 The Burdett Solar Project will involve the installation of solar photovoltaic panels, panel racking systems, internal access roads, cabling, electrical inverters and other related electrical equipment.
 The Project equipment will be contained within a single quarter section of land.
-The exact location of the Project infrastructure within the property has yet to be confirmed and will be determined through additional studies, equipment procurement and engineering designs.
+Engineering and design has been completed and Project infrastructure is currently being installed.

 The Project will connect to a local electrical distribution line from the Burdett 368S substation.
 This connection will be through overhead or underground cables and is expected to be in close proximity to the substation.